Chirag-ahir/SFC-Preparation/README.md

 What is SOQL?<br>
 SOQL stands for salesforce object query langauge, it is used to retrive the records out of the salesforce database into an apex program.

+What is SOSL?<br>
+SOSL Stands for salesforce object search language, it is used to perform text-based search on all/multiple objects in database irrespective of the object.